telerik/kendo-ui-builder/docs/views/unauthorized.md

 # Unauthorized View

-system
-some properties exposed for editing

-The built-in Application module contains login page and landing page views, which are initially available for you.
+The Unauthorized view is one of the built-in system views which the [Application Module]({% slug appmodule_kuib %}) provides by default.

+The Unauthorized view:

-For more information, refer to the tutorial on [adding and editing Login views]().
+* Represents the layout of the page that loads when the users try to access content outside their defined access rights.
+For more information, refer to the articles on [authentication, user roles, and authorization]({% slug authentication_kuib %}).
+* Allows you to modify some of its properties.
+For more information on which properties of the Unauthorized view are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.

+// screen

 ## Suggested Links